Grand Marais, MN: Weekend Away

 - Hike the Superior Hiking Trail or nearby Cascade River State Park for a hike along beautiful views of the waterfalls.

-- Don’t miss a slice of pizza at Sven & Ole’s, a Grand Marais classic, a slice of pie at The Pie Place, or a donut at The World’s Best Donuts a seasonal mainstay.
+- Don’t miss a slice of pizza at Sven & Ole’s, a Grand Marais classic or a donut at The World’s Best Donuts a seasonal mainstay.

 - If you’re headed to the Boundary Waters, find any additional supplies you’ll need at Stone Harbor Wilderness Supply or Lake Superior Trading Post.